availabs/stop_finder/API_DOC.md

 ```
 #### Nearest Parking
 ##### GET ___/parking/spots/:lng/:lat___
 This endpoint returns an array of parking locations within 3 miles of requested location.
-It pulls  information from the ParkMoblile and ParkWhiz APIs and returns them in a unified parking spot data object.
+It pulls  information from the ParkMoblile API and returns them in a unified parking spot data object.
+The ParkWhiz API was retired due to the lower data quality returned by ParkWhiz.
 ##### Response
 _array of parking objects_ - This route returns an array of parking objects

 ##### Parking Object
-The parking object includes data about the location from both ParkWhiz and ParkMobile
+The parking object includes data about the location from ParkMobile.
 __coordinates__ _object_ - contains lon, lat  as numbers.
 __distance__ _number_ - Distance between parking and requested location in meters.
 __cost__ _number_ - Simple cost for parking in dollars.